New rules were introduced by HM Revenue & Customs (HMRC) on 12 November 2020 regarding a new cap on payable R&D tax credits.

-The concerns were primarily on the basis that early stage start-ups might be adversely affected as they may have insufficient numbers of employees to meet the PAYE cap (this was before the £20k exemption was announced).
-Startups frequently engage the services of subcontractors and freelancers during the early stages as a temporary measure (yet at a crucial stage when the R&D tax scheme can be as important as ever).
+The concerns were primarily on the basis that early stage legitimate start-ups might be adversely affected as they may have insufficient numbers of employees to meet the PAYE cap (this was before the £20k exemption was announced).
+Startups frequently engage the services of subcontractors and freelancers during the early stages of growth as a temporary measure to keep payroll costs low (yet this is a crucial stage of a company's development where the R&D tax relief scheme can be as important as ever).

-Also, there were concerns for companies that might have a relatively small workforce yet incur significant costs on prototype parts and other consumables, so they might also be unfairly disadvantaged by the proposed PAYE cap rules.
+Also, there were concerns for companies that might have a relatively small workforce (and therefore low expenditure on workers) yet incur significant costs on other areas such as prototype parts and other consumables, so these genuine innovative businesses might also be unfairly disadvantaged by the proposed PAYE cap rules.

-Fortunately, HMRC has listened to these concerns and introduced a £20,000 floor before the 3x PAYE cap rules are invoked plus an exemption for companies that satisfy the two conditions as noted above.
+Fortunately, HMRC has listened to these concerns and introduced a £20,000 buffer before the 3x PAYE cap rules are invoked, plus an exemption for companies that satisfy the two conditions as noted above.

 The combination of these adjustments from the initial proposals should ensure that the majority of UK companies should still enjoy the full (uncapped) benefits of the relief.